Skip to content

 If you qualify for expedited SNAP, the first benefit can come much faster than a regular case.
 Ask to be screened for expedited processing when you apply.

-What if I live in NYC?
+What if I live in New York City?

 Use ACCESS HRA for SNAP, cash assistance, and emergency assistance.
 Call 311 for shelter, Homebase, tenant help, and local referrals.

-What if I live outside NYC?
+What if I live outside New York City?

 Use myBenefits and your county Department of Social Services.
 You can also call 211 for local food, rent, utility, and crisis referrals.